5 things you should know about Adblock Plus -- starting with its alliance with the ad industry

 In 2017, Eyeo set up the work as a nonprofit with participation from other companies involved in online advertising.
 Its 50 members include ad technology companies, ad agencies, publishers and others in the industry.

 Another outfit, the Coalition for Better Ads, serves a similar role.
 That's the one Google chose when looking for standards for Chrome's ad blocking policy, which began in 2018 for websites that overused ads.
-That was a notable move given that Google, aside from making the dominant web browser, is one of the biggest online ad players and operates some of the internet's biggest online services.
+That was a notable move given that Google, in addition to making the dominant web browser, is one of the biggest online ad players and operates some of the internet's biggest online services.

 3. Why doesn't Adblock Plus block ad trackers by default?